Prompt Target

 Extract necessary data from the prompt.

-API Invocation
+Invocation

-Call relevant backend services or functions.
+Call relevant backend agents or tools (APIs).

 Response Handling